ncatlab/nlab-content/pages/713.md

 Therefore, we can determine $\tilde{F}$ as long a $y$ has a right inverse (which the obvious inclusion does).
 In hindsight, it is obvious.
 If $\tilde{F}\circ y = F\implies \tilde{F} = F\circ y^{-1}$.

 [[John Baez]]: This is a slightly bizarre argument, but it can probably be rescued.  $F$ is not a linear operator: it's just a function from a set $A$ to a vector space $B$.
 So, it's slightly bizarre to write down a _matrix_ for $F$ as you do above!
-Nonetheless, if you think it about it, there's a perfectly sensible way to use a matrix to describe a function from a set to a vector space with a chosen basis.
+Nonetheless, if you think it about it, there's a perfectly sensible way to use a matrix to describe a function from a set to a vector space with a chosen basis.  ([[Eric]]: Bizarre??
+But this is exactly the way I meant it.)
 And what the theorem is doing is using this matrix to define the linear operator $\tilde{F}$ from $\tilde{A}$ to $B$.

 And indeed, all these ideas have nice analogues in the categorified version---the Theorem I'm struggling to get Mike to understand!
 If we live long enough, we'll see that [[profunctors]] are categorified matrices.
 But maybe we should just prove the Theorem and then ponder the analogies further.
 So....